tkshfj/MMG/progress_log/project_log.md

 - Report: Model Context Protocol and Model Registry Refactoring
 - Report: Model Context Protocol (MCP) Integration in MONAI/Ignite Project
 - Issue: val_cls_confmat is not logged into wandb
+- Refactor model and metric utilities for metric logging and reduced redundancy

 # 2025-07-30
 - Refactor handlers to ensure sweep runs log metrics to Wandb